-Patients are using Super for Surgery for these surgical procedures.
+Patients are using Super for Surgery for life-changing and life-enhancing surgical procedures.

 - Weight Loss Surgery to reduce obesity and life-threatening health conditions (Gastric Sleeve, Gastric Bypass, Lap band or Gastric Balloon can help reduce cardiovascular risks and diabetes)

-- Redundant skin reduction surgery to return body contours after significant weight loss has occurred
+- Skin reduction surgery of redundant skin tissues to help return body contours after significant weight loss has occurred

-- Breast Reduction Surgery or Breast Lift Surgery to reduce back pain, shoulder pain or neck pain
+- Breast Reduction Surgery or Reconstructive Breast Surgery (such as Breast Lift Surgery) to reduce back pain, shoulder pain or neck pain

 - Abdominoplasty (Tummy Tuck) surgery to repair torn abs to strengthen the core abdominal muscles linked with back pain and urinary incontinence (e.g. to repair parts of the body damaged during pregnancy or childbirth or other abdominal traumas)